Change Your Way of Seeing

 Vienna and Prague: Mittel Europa to Modernism

 This study-tour introduces the rich heritages of two central European cities, as well as their vibrant contemporary design scenes.
 Vienna—the city that provided the backdrop for avant-garde thought that helped shape 20th century design—is home to seminal works by Otto Wagner and Adolf Loos.
-Prague, a place to walk through the history of European architecture in a single day, played a major role in the development of the early modern movements.
+Prague—a place to walk through the history of European architecture in a single day, played a major role in the development of the early modern movements.

 This tour starts in Shanghai, where 21st century landmarks stand alongside early 20th century international buildings.
 Students explore the greatest private interior gardens of Suzhou and encounter Ming dynasty interior design.
 A journey to Xi’an exposes students to artifacts from the golden age of the Tang Dynasty.
-The Yungang Buddhist Caves in Datong shed light on the importance of religion in China’s past.
+The Yungang Grottoes Buddhist Caves in Datong shed light on the importance of religion in China’s culture.
 In Beijing, students study the transformation of an old city into a modern capital.

 Historic Preservation: Nantucket